 If you can't get enough of flying, head south for about 50 minutes for a glider experience.
 While this isn't in Hammondsport, it's nearby in the Finger Lakes.
 We had to mention it because it's a flying experience that's totally different from seaplane flights.

 Glider rides (not to be confused with hang gliding, which we tried in the Outer Banks in North Carolina) are smooth and peaceful.
 This is partially because they glide through the air as motors are absent.

 The National Soaring Museum is where these rides take place.
 The opportunity is very much seasonal, but most things in the Finger Lakes are, whether you're in Hammondsport, Watkins Glen, Elmira, or Corning.

 Where to Eat and Drink in Hammondsport

 There are a good amount of places to eat and drink in Hammondsport.
-We couldn’t possibly try them all over the course of one weekend so we’ll mention where we went, what we ate and drank, and how you can also visit these locations.
-And hopefully add to the suggestions when we visit again in the future.
+We couldn't try them all over one weekend, so we'll mention where we went, what we ate and drank, and how you can also visit these locations.
+And hopefully, add to the suggestions when we visit again in the future.

 Dinner at The Park Inn